redbadger/awesome-badger/stuartharris/full-stack-rust-1/README.md

 Nothing stands still in the Rust ecosystem.
 Not long ago, [`juniper`][juniper] was the go to choice for a GraphQL server.
 But I had to specify the github repo in my `Cargo.toml` to get async support, and it all feels a bit messy now.
 I was happy to find [`async-graphql`][async-graphql], which is similar and more modern, easy to switch to, and has a nicer and simpler API.

 The introduction of `SimpleObject` for objects whose fields don't, themselves, have resolvers is a nice touch.
-The new [GraphQL Playground][graphql-playground], which is the default, is a much improved experience (when compared to the older [GrapiQL][graphiql] UI), and makes working with the API a dream.
+The new [GraphQL Playground][graphql-playground], which is the default, is a much improved experience (when compared to the older [GraphiQL][graphiql] UI), and makes working with the API a dream.

 When we need to handle an incoming GraphQL query, we simply increment the reference count on the schema (which is in the request's state) and pass it into the executor: